ParallelMaths/parallel/pages/8-02-lou-costello.md

 out the first 300 terms of the formula, then you will eventually work out that π ≈ 3.14.
 (BTW the squiggly equals sign “≈” means “approximately equal to”.)

-In 1748, Leonard Euler proved this recipe for calculating
+In 1748, Leonard Euler proved this recipe for calculating π

 ![](/resources/8-02-lou-costello/5-equation2.gif)

 We can rearrange this to obtain:

 ![](/resources/8-02-lou-costello/5-equation3.gif)

-Let’s see what happens if we use this recipe to calculate π.
+Let’s see what happens if we use this recipe to calculate π, using just one term, then two terms, then three, four and five terms.

 | ![](/resources/8-02-lou-costello/5-equation4-1.gif) | π = 2.92 |
 | ![](/resources/8-02-lou-costello/5-equation4-2.gif) | π = 2.74 |